AZ-X/AZ-X/README.md

 There's only little public documentation about the AOP.
 All chips and various embedded devices Apple manufactures run a real-time operating system, called RTKitOS.
 The AOP on the iPhone is no exception.
 However, the AOP has a special role.
 It connects to almost every other chip in the iPhone.
 For some chips, it only does basic tasks like power management, and for other chips, it acts as a transparent proxy that wakes up iOS when needed.
 The bag may help with some exfiltration routes, but it can store locations and other info and upload it when it gets a signal back.
 Then just turn it off in Settings.
-It’s a feature of Pixel phones, not Android.
+It's a feature of Pixel phones, not Android.
 Just like why people continue to use FB/Twit/blah; that's where the people are.

 > ->This made me smile :-)